gilch/hissp/README.md

 Therefore, before you reply in anger, please
 [assume good faith](https://en.wikipedia.org/wiki/Wikipedia:Assume_good_faith)
 until there is very obvious evidence to the contrary.
+#### professional detachment

-You are free to criticize code, documentation, PRs, philosophy, ideas, and so on, if relevant to the project, but discussion here should be focused on the work, not on each other.
+You are free to criticize code, documentation, PRs, philosophy, ideas, and so on, if relevant to the project, but not each other.
+Discussion here should be focused on the work, not the people doing it.
-This is not the place for status games.
+This is not the forum for status games.
 Contributions alone demonstrate competence.
 Issue posts stereotyping, psychoanalyzing, or otherwise categorizing people beyond legitimate project roles
-(or other such veiled insults, even if spun in a "positive" light) or similar attempts to categorize oneself
+(or other such veiled insults, even if spun in a "positive" light) including similar attempts to aggrandize oneself
-(e.g. to claim more authority than due) are, at the very least, off-topic, and subject to moderator action.
+(even if spun as self-deprecating) are, at the very least, off-topic, and subject to moderator action.
+#### disputes

-While consensus is preferable, the maintainer is the final arbiter for the project.
+While consensus based on stated project goals is usually preferable, the maintainer is the final arbiter for the project.
+He may reinterpret goals, instate rules, and reject contributions.
-If you disagree with his decision, you may always make a fork as permitted by the LICENSE.
+Even if you disagree with his decision, you may always make a fork as permitted by the LICENSE.
 Just don't call it Hissp (see section 6 of the LICENSE).